anonymous-AAMAS2020/MGpi/README.md

 ## Simulating Communication Interactions
 This will generate training data for our MGpi Network
-1. Download and extract the Synthetic Dataset linked above
+1. Download and extract the Datasets linked above
 2. Run ```source virt_mgpi/bin/activate```.
 This activates the virtual environment with dependencies installed.
 3. Run ```python simlulate.py```.
 This imports GroupInteract from sim\_interact.py or sim\_interact\_dyn.py, and simulates group communications.